+With Threeing the three way solution is, in effect, a three person solution.
 Why three people?
 Why not two?
 Or five?
 To understand why three people form the fundamental unit for resolving relational problems for two, three, four, five or more people we must deepen our understanding of the word "relationships."

 Examining the source of a word sometimes enables us to make important connections.
-The word "relate" is taken from a Latin verb that has four parts:
+The word 'relate' is taken from a Latin verb that has four parts:

-fero-I carry

-ferre-to carry

-tuli-I carried

-latus-to be carried
+fero-I carry ferre-to carry tuli-I carried latus-to be carried

 The verb 'relate' was originally used to mean to bear or to carry a child.
-Interestingly, as indicated on our list, the word difference comes from the first and second part of the same verb.
-Using this shared verbal root to help us understand actual human relationships, difference and relate can be reconnected in an English sentence.
+Interestingly, As indicated by our list, the word difference comes from the first and second part of the same verb.
+Using this shared verbal root to help us understand actual human relationships, difference and relate can be reconnected in an English sentence that helps us understand relationships.